JudyCecchetti/github-for-project-management/Products/To Do/README.md

 This system shall be a static site hosted using GitHub Pages.

 # Test Strategy
-All Functional Requirements shall be tested using Nightwatch and executed using a Continuous Integration system
+All Functional Requirements shall be tested using Nightwatch and executed using a Continuous Integration system test